c0ntradicti0n/self-reading-library/README.md

 * It creates an interactive 3D-universe of Documentens representing the content of the "library".
 The documents are automatically clustered and the clusters are titled.
 ![Library 3D view (created dynamically)](https://github.com/c0ntradicti0n/LayoutEagle/blob/master/universe.png?raw=true)

 * It brings a dynamic frontend, that hosts pages for backend components.
-The frontend services and page-components are dynamically built by a backend side configuration
+The frontend services and page-components are dynamically built by the backend!

 ![internal pipeline workflow (created dynamically)](https://github.com/c0ntradicti0n/LayoutEagle/blob/master/python/workflow.png?raw=true)